Nicotinamide: benefits, dosage, contraindications

 EFSA approval.

-Nicotinamide is used for the prevention and treatment of niacin deficiency and pellagra (primarily a skin condition with extensive painful erythema on light-exposed areas, sometimes accompanied by stomatitis and glossitis, and often intense physical and psychological asthenia with melancholic delusion and depressive tendency).
-Nicotinamide is sometimes preferred over niacin for this indication because it is better tolerated and lacks the vasodilatory effects of niacin.
+Nicotinamide is used for the prevention and treatment of niacin deficiency and pellagra (a condition primarily affecting the skin, with a painful erythema extending to areas exposed to light, sometimes accompanied by stomatitis and glossitis, and often severe physical and mental asthenia with delusional melancholy tending toward depression).
+Nicotinamide is sometimes preferred to niacin for this indication because it is better tolerated and does not have niacin's vasodilatory effects.

 Posologie

-Taking nicotinamide at a rate of 1.2 grams/m2 per day for 5 years may prevent the loss of beta cell function in children with type 1 diabetes.
-Indeed, there is evidence showing that nicotinamide can preserve residual beta cell function in newly diagnosed type 1 diabetes patients.
+The intake of nicotinamide at a dose of 1.2 grams/m² per day for 5 years may prevent the loss of beta-cell function in children with type 1 diabetes.
+Indeed, there is evidence showing that nicotinamide can preserve residual beta-cell function in patients with newly diagnosed type 1 diabetes.
 Nicotinamide has also been evaluated in adults with type 2 diabetes.
-A clinical study in lean type 2 diabetic patients shows that taking niacinamide 500 mg three times daily for 6 months in combination with continuous insulin or sulfonylureas (a class of oral antidiabetic) increases C-peptide release and improves insulin secretion compared to insulin alone.
+A clinical study in lean patients with type 2 diabetes showed that taking niacinamide 500 mg three times a day for 6 months in combination with continuous insulin or sulfonylureas (a class of oral antidiabetic drugs) increases C-peptide release and improves insulin secretion compared with insulin alone.

 Posologie

-A clinical study shows that applying 4% nicotinamide gel twice daily for 8 weeks is as effective as 1% clindamycin gel in reducing the number and severity of acne lesions.
-Niacinamide seems more effective in patients with oily skin.
+A clinical study shows that the application of 4% nicotinamide gel twice daily for 8 weeks is as effective as 1% clindamycin gel in reducing the number and severity of acne lesions.
+Nicotinamide appears to be more effective in patients with oily skin.
 Other preliminary clinical research has reported that oral nicotinamide improves acne when used in combination with zinc, copper, and folic acid.

 Posologie